 Life modifies the power of heat.
-Beneath a tropical
+Beneath a tropical 20\

-sun, or within the arctic circle, the temperature of th human body is found unaltered, when examined by th thermometer.
-Some have exposed themselves to air heated above the point at which water boils; yet thermometer, placed under the tongue, stood at the usus height of about 98°; and the sailors, who, under Cap tain Parry, wintered so near the north-pole, whe examined in the same way, constantly afforded the sam results.
+sun, or within the arctic circle, the temperature of the human body is found unaltered, when examined by the thermometer.
+Some have exposed themselves to air, heated above the point at which water boils; yet a thermometer, placed under the tongue, stood at the usual height of about 98°; and the sailors, who, under Caplain Parry, wintered so near the north-pole, when examined in the same way, constantly afforded the same results.

-Finally, life is the cause of the constant changes tha are going forward in our bodies.
-From the moment tha our being commences, none of the materials, of which we are composed, continue stationary.
-Foreign matteis taken in, and by the action of what are termed the assimilating functions, becomes part of our composition while, on the other hand, the materials, of which our frame had been built up, being now unfit any longer for the performance of the necessary duties, are dissolved, as it were, into a liquid or gaseous form, conveyed by the absorbents from the place which the new matter comes to occupy, and finally expelled from the system.
+Finally, life is the cause of the constant changes that are going forward in our bodies.
+From the moment that our being commences, none of the materials, of which we are composed, continue stationary.
+Foreign matter is taken in, and by the action of what are termed the assimilating functions, becomes part of our composition; while, on the other hand, the materials, of which our frame had been built up, being now unfit any longer for the performance of the necessary duties, are dissolved, as it were, into a liquid or gaseous form, conveyed by the absorbents from the place which the new matter comes to occupy, and finally expelled from the system.
 PERCIVAL B. LORD.